 Participants can expect to spend 3-6 hours a week in an online format checking out posted resources, assigned readings, brief slide presentations, sample writings for discussion, and templates, creative prompts, and exercises to initiate writing.
 Participants will receive and give strengths-based and positive feedback when responding to peers’ work.

 Yvette Angelique Hyater-Adams, MA-TLA, Principal and Chief Storytelling Officer at Narratives for Change: I am a writer, teaching-artist, and transformative narrative coach.
 Currently, my research and writing projects center around analyzing personal experience for women and girls to understand their cultural realities.
 This social action writing confronts pressing issues that women and girls face, and I publish as research reports, journal articles, book chapters and on blogs.
 In addition to my writing projects and teaching creative and expressive writing, I help leaders and teams embrace transformative change using narrative models that promote transparency, positive reframing of language, and from a strengths-based philosophy.
 My history includes deep experience and training in applied behavioral science and mindfulness-based practices.
 I have a strong business background as Senior Vice President and corporate banker heading up a change management strategy division; as President, and Chief Executive Officer for a boutique change management consulting firm, and as President of a non-profit education institution for adult experiential learning and professional development.
-I get to help people rescript how they live and work in the world, so every day is a great day with words.
+Today, I run Narrative for Change, a social enterprise whose mission is creative pathaways for women and girls to advocate for herself and her tribes through written, spoken, and visual storytelling.

 "The Transformative Language Arts Network" is a 501(c)3 non-profit organization.
 Kansas, P.O.
 Box 442633, Lawrence, KS 66044